slowernews/wisdom-tldr/chapters/chapter_1_self.md

 No podemos elegir nuestro origen pero podemos elegir hacia donde ir

-“Pay every debt, as if God wrote the bill.” — Ralph Waldo Emerson
+> *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

 > *'I think the reward for conformity is that everyone likes you except yourself.' -- Rita Mae Brown*